Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Photosynthetic Action Spectrum (PAS) describes the "rate of a physiological activity plotted against wavelength of light" for a given biological component of an organism.
 In this case, it would be chlorophyll A&B (main growth of a plant or coral zooxanthellae.
 (Reference #11).

-PUR is a more broad and generic term here, since it can be used in other applications, like the overall useful radiation (PAR) for best plant health, not just growth.
+While PUR is a more broad and generic term here, since it can be used in other applications, like the overall useful radiation for best plant health, not just growth.

 PAS more addresses the specifics, since this is where the light energy (photons) activate photosynthesis.
 Another way to look at this (an analogy using biology), is that proteins are made up of amino acids, of which we know the specific amino acids we need for our physiological processes.
 Ditto PAS, which describes the specific action spectrums where photons begin photosynthesis.

 PUR and more specifically PAS differs from PAR, because the basic definition of PAR is ANY light in the spectral range (wave band) of solar radiation from 400 to 700 nanometers, which photosynthetic organisms are able to use in the process of photosynthesis (Reference #12).